 - The chief administrative officer may, upon the services of charges, suspend the student named therein, pending the hearing and determination thereof whenever, in his/her judgment, the continued presence of such student would constitute a clear danger to himself/herself or to the safety of persons or property on the premises of the institution or would pose an immediate threat of disruptive interference with the normal conduct of the institution's activities and functions; provided, however, that the chief administrative officer shall grant an immediate hearing on request of any student so suspended with respect to the basis for such suspension.

 - There shall be constituted at each State operated institution, a hearing committee to hear charges against such students or violation of the rules for maintenance of public order prescribed by or referred to in this Part.
 Such committee shall consist of three members of the administrative staff and three members of the faculty, designated by the chief administrative officer, and three students who shall be designated by the members named by the chief administrative officer.
 Each such member shall serve until his/her successor or replacement has been designated.
 No member of the committee shall serve in any case in which he/she is a witness or is or has been directly involved in the events upon which the charges are based.
 In order to provide for cases where there may be such a disqualification and for cases of absence or disability, the chief administrative officer shall designate an alternate member of the administrative staff and an alternate member of the faculty, and his/her principal designees shall designate an alternate student member, to serve in such cases.
 Any five members of the committee may conduct hearings and make findings and recommendations as hereinafter provided.
-At any institution where the chief administrative officer determines that the number of hearings that will be required to be held is, or may be, so great that they cannot otherwise be disposed of with reasonable speed, he/she may determine that the hearing committee shall consist of six members of the administrative staff and six members of the faculty to be designated by him/her and of six students who shall be designated by him/her.
-In such event, the chief administrative officer shall designate one of such members as chairperson who may divide the membership of the committee into three divisions, each to consist of two members of the administrative staff, two faculty members and two students and may assign charges among such divisions for hearing.
+At any institution where the chief administrative officer determines that the number of hearings that will be required to be held is, or maybe, so great that they cannot otherwise be disposed of with reasonable speed, he/she may determine that the hearing committee shall consist of six members of the administrative staff and six members of the faculty to be designated by him/her and of six students who shall be designated by him/her.
+In such event, the chief administrative officer shall designate one of such members as chairperson who may divide the membership of the committee into three divisions, each to consist of two members of the administrative staff, two faculty members, and two students and may assign charges among such divisions for hearing.
 Any four members of each such division may conduct hearings and make recommendations as hereinafter provided.

 - The hearing committee shall not be bound by the technical rules of evidence, but may hear or receive any testimony or evidence that is relevant and material to the issues presented by the charges and that will contribute to a full and fair consideration thereof and determination thereon.
 A student against whom the charges are made may appear by and with representatives of his/her choice.
-He/she may confront and examine witnesses against him/her and may product witnesses and documentary evidence in his/her own behalf There may be present at the hearing: the student charged and his/her representatives and witnesses; other witnesses; representatives of the institutional administration; and, unless the student shall request a closed hearing, such other members of the institutional community or other persons, or both, as may be admitted by the hearing committee.
+He/she may confront and examine witnesses against him/her and may produce witnesses and documentary evidence in his/her own behalf There may be present at the hearing: the student charged and his/her representatives and witnesses; other witnesses; representatives of the institutional administration; and, unless the student shall request a closed hearing, such other members of the institutional community or other persons, or both, as may be admitted by the hearing committee.
 A transcript of the proceedings shall be made.

 - Within 20 days after the close of a hearing, the hearing committee shall submit a report of its findings of fact and recommendations for disposition of the charges to the chief administrative officer, together with a transcript of the proceedings, and shall at the same time transmit a copy of its report to the student concerned or his/her representative.
 Within 10 days thereafter, the chief administrative officer shall make his/her determination thereon.
 Final authority to dismiss the charges or to determine the guilt of those against whom they are made and to expel, suspend or otherwise discipline them, shall be vested in the chief administrative officer.
 If he/she shall reject the findings of the hearing committee in whole or in part, he/she shall make new findings that must be based on substantial evidence in the record and shall include them in the notice of his/her final determination, which shall be served upon the student or students with respect to whom it is made.